wp-blank-slate/blank-slate/readme.txt

 == Upgrade Notice ==

 = 1.1.3 =
 * The latest version of Blank Slate requires WordPress version 4.7 or greater!
+Compatible with version 5.0.

 == Changelog ==

 = 1.1.3 =
 * Removed old approach that is only supported in WordPress version 4.6 and older.
 * Updated code for better integration with the pro version.
+* Updated code to better adhere to WordPress coding standards.
+* Tested in WordPress 5.0.

 = 1.1.2 =
 * Showing title for themes that don't support title-tag